Sabnock-k/Hookkey/README.md

 ## 🧑‍💻 Usage

-1. Modify the contents of the the inject txt file
+1. Modify the contents of the inject txt file
 2. Run in CMD
 ---